Why is my Amcache.hve empty?

 Less common causes#

-If the host has been restored from a backup or VSS snapshot recently, Amcache reflects the state at the time of the snapshot, not the present.
-Check filesystem timestamps on the hive file itself against the host's reported uptime.
+If the host was restored from a backup or VSS snapshot recently, Amcache reflects the state at snapshot time, not the present.
+Compare filesystem timestamps on the hive against the host's reported uptime.

 Attacker tampering#